robcanning/oscilla/docs_src/compositions/polygonfield2026/index.md

 The score defines states, behaviours, and constraints; performers negotiate what these structures sound like.
 Each polygon side represents a discrete performance state—pitch region, articulation, texture—but specific mappings remain open.
 Musicians enter and withdraw from a shared texture whose density and pacing emerge from collective decision-making.
 Authored entirely in SVG, the work embeds performance semantics directly into visual element identifiers, executed by a browser-based runtime on networked tablets.
 This approach, detailed in the accompanying paper "Scores That Run: Graphic Notation with Embedded Performance Semantics," demonstrates how open web standards support animated notation without specialised infrastructure.
 Each performance traces a different route—music negotiated through shared encounter with a moving score.

 Full Guide to Interpretation, Programme Notes and supporting materials including Supercollider live electronics patch are available online:

 https://robcanning.github.io/oscilla/compositions/polygonfield2026/

-## additional notes

-Electronic performer should be on-stage.
-Composer provides laptop running Supercollider connected to 8 in 8 out interface with TRS in/out-puts (Presonus Audiobox 1818VSL) - Analog connection to soundboard.
-Also running from stage is the OscillaScore software connected to projector via HDMI

-I need to setup private wifi.
-I can provide the router.
-No need to communicate with outer.
-Everything is served on the LAN.

-I use a custom score display https://robcanning.github.io/oscilla I require each performer to have their own ipad and stand.
-I cannot provide these.

-I need a projector.
-I am projecting from full-screen browser on laptop via HDMI - resolution is responsive.
-I have a thinkpad which has intel graphics so if a Mac or other machine with good GPU is available I would like to use for projection instead of my own hardware.